 Suzy Pope

-I'm an Edinburgh-based freelance writer and editor specialising in travel, food and drink.
+***CURRENTLY ON MATERNITY LEAVE*** I'm an Edinburgh-based freelance writer and editor specialising in travel, food and drink.
 Since graduating with an MSc in Creative Writing from Edinburgh University, I've had features published by The Guardian, Bradt Travel Guides and National Geographic Traveller and have worked as a restaurant reviewer and Food & Drink Editor at The List magazine.

 Lunch in Paris, dinner in Lyon: Taking the train from Edinburgh to France's foodie haven